 Who wouldn’t want to visit a place with a name like the Freakybuttrue Peculiarium?
 It is filled with creepy oddities, homemade exhibits and weird experiences, like the opportunity to have your photo taken getting an alien autopsy or viewing a dollhouse where one of the disturbing rooms has just had a bloody massacre.
 If that wasn’t enough, you can also eat a tasty Bug Eater’s Delight sundae.

-It’s one of the most bizarre things to do in Portland.
+It’s one of the most bizarre, but fun things to do in Portland.

 Peter and I arrived at the peculiarium in the morning as the shop attendant was setting up, pulling eerie statues through the front of the doors.
 We couldn’t resist a few cheesy poses with these ghoulish guys as we waited for the Freakybuttrue Peculiarium to open its doors to the public waiting, which consisted of just me and my husband.